 Gaines Charter Township strives to protect and promote the health, safety and welfare of the Township by maintaining an efficient sewer system and a high quality water supply for area residents.

-The Gaines Charter Township Water and Sewer Department bills homes and businesses that are connected to the water and sewer system quarterly; based on the metered water usage.
+The Gaines Charter Township Water and Sewer Department bills homes and businesses that are connected to the water and/or sewer system quarterly.
 If you have questions about your bill, or are experiencing any problems with your service, please contact our office .
 If your usage is higher than normal, click here for a quick reference check list of possible reasons for high water usage.

-All water and sewer assessment information requests must be received via email or fax.
-Please fax requests to 616-698-2490, or email requests to Janice Boone.
+All water and sewer assessment information requests from title companies must be received via email or fax.
+Please fax requests to 616-698-2490, or email requests to Karen Rounds.

 Gaines Charter Township is a wholesale water customer of the City of Wyoming, and a wholesale sewer customer of both the City of Wyoming and the City of Grand Rapids.